 (c) if the first enforcement action is immobilising a vehicle — by affixing the notice to the vehicle with the notice required to be affixed to the vehicle under section 95C(4); or

-(d) if the first enforcement action is removing number plates from a vehicle — by affixing the notice to the vehicle with the notice required to be affixed to the vehicle under section 95F(3).
+(d) if the first enforcement action is removing number plates from a vehicle — by affixing the notice to the vehicle with the notice required to be affixed to the vehicle under section 95F(3); or

+(e) if the first enforcement action is the issue of a garnishee order — by serving it on the debtor with the copy of the garnishee order required to be served under section 95O(4) or 95V(5).

 [Section 68B inserted: No. 48 of 2012 s.
-31.]
+31; amended: No. 25 of 2020 s.
+68.]

 69. Examination in aid of seizure or exercise of additional powers relating to vehicles